Welcome International Students!

 - Complete the Student Information sheet.
 (This sheet will be emailed to you.)

-- Complete the Authorization To Release Information (FERPA Form), if applicable.
+- Complete the FERPA Student Records Release, if applicable.
+(To access the form, click the link and then open "+Student Records.")
 We cannot discuss your status with any third party without your signed permission.

 Send Us Your Documentation

-- Send us copies of official college transcripts, if applicable, translated into English
+- Send us copies of your official college transcripts, if applicable, translated into English.

 - Send us your completed Student Sponsor Statement of Support.